coder-shanks/reactjs-interview/interview-1/README.md

 - There are two taxonomies in the Taxonomies.ts file, please use those to render the component as shown above.
 - Feel free to structure the component and styling however you see fit.
+- Use the `stringToColor` in utils.ts to generate the color based on the category name.

 ## What are we looking for?